bencrow11/MultiEconomy/README.md

 MultiEconomy is a minecraft mod made for both Forge and Fabric.

-It provides stanard economy plugin features while supporting multiple currencies.
+It provides standard economy plugin features while supporting multiple currencies.
 You can run this mod like a regular currency mod with a singular currency too.
 For more details on how to use MultiEconomy, see the [wiki](https://github.com/bencrow11/MultiEconomy/wiki).

 MultiEconomy has a few requirements:
-- **MultiEconomy currency only supports Minecraft version 1.19.4**
+- **MultiEconomy currently only supports Minecraft version 1.19.4**
 - **Fabric** requires [LuckPerms](https://luckperms.net/), [Minecraft Fabric](https://fabricmc.net/use/installer/) and [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api)
 - **Forge** requires [LuckPerms](https://luckperms.net/) and [Minecraft Forge](https://files.minecraftforge.net/net/minecraftforge/forge/)